 Potential Conflicts Between Drivers and Passengers

 Drivers in a multi-car accident may not be the only people at fault.
 Sometimes, one or more passengers may also factor in when determining comparative negligence in a multi-car crash.
 Some examples of how this can "muddy the waters" in hashing out settlements:

 - Passengers and drivers may be both claimants (injured parties) and defendants (at-fault drivers), making it even more complicated to figure out settlements in a comparative negligence state like California.

 - Passengers may share fault for their injuries even if in the victim's car.
 For example, if a passenger is thrown from the vehicle because they weren't wearing a seat belt.

 - If both the passenger and driver of one vehicle use the same attorney, it creates a conflict of interest, especially if the passenger and driver are both potentially at-fault.

 - If one of the victim vehicles is limited under Proposition 213 from claiming certain damages (e.g., drunk driver), a passenger in the vehicle may still collect total damages.

 Division of Policy Among All Claimants

 When there are multiple victims, this money may run out faster.
-Thus, figuring out a fair division of policy benefits is a key factor in resolving multi-car crash claims.
+Thus, determining a fair division of policy benefits is critical to resolving multi-car crash claims.
 Some ways this can be accomplished include:

 One of the most frustrating complications in a multi-car case is when there are missing claimants.
-These are people who were involved in the accident and may be eligible for a portion of the settlement, but they cannot be located or become unresponsive.
+These people were involved in the accident and may be eligible for a portion of the settlement, but they cannot be located or become unresponsive.